dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Change directory to the data staging dir, source the environment file you created, and make sure the environment variables are set properly.
+Change directory to the data staging dir, source the environment file that was created, and make sure the environment variables are set properly.

 .. parsed-literal::